manferlo81/foreach-prop/README.md

 ### includes

-*similar to* `Array.prototype.includes`*.
+*Similar to* `Array.prototype.includes`*.
 It returns whether or not a value is present in an object.*

 ```typescript
 includes(object, value): boolean;